1933 Harley-Davidson VL Springer Rebuild: I-Beam Front End Guide

 A Safer Method for Compressing Springer Fork Springs

-After slipping the spring rod bushings onto the rods, it was time for the hard part: compressing the springs.
-Many people use large clamps on the cushion springs.
-If something slips, parts can go flying.
+After slipping the spring rod bushings onto the spring rods, it was time for the hard part: compressing the springs.
+This step can be potentially dangerous since the cushion springs are very strong and need to be compressed a good deal to finish the installation.
+Many people use large clamps on the cushion springs, but if something slips, parts can end up flying around your shop.

 Compressing 1933 Harley-Davidson VL springer springs with Quick-Grip clamp and zip ties